 Downtown Berkeley Eats, Beats & Brews block party is back this year – with Salsa Sundays featuring live salsa music every Third Sunday from June through October, 12noon to 6pm, along with a Drake’s Brewing outdoor beer garden, delicious food, outdoor seating and Games of Berkeley games pavilion.
 Celebrate summer vacation with friends and family at our free Sunday Fun Day celebration featuring local and internationally touring salsa bands in Downtown Berkeley, bringing the crowds to their feet for a sizzling afternoon dance party.
-For all those who don't know how to salsa dance, Ruth Caspary of Latin Connection Dance will teach a couple short basic salsa lessons on Sunday June 21st, so that everyone can dance to the sizzling latin rhythms.
+For all those who don't know how to salsa dance, Ruth Caspary of Latin Connection Dance will teach a couple short basic salsa lessons before the bands go on, so that everyone can dance to the sizzling latin rhythms.

 The Band Lineup is: